 We've had the quandry of was it Wednesday rather than Thursday in Las Vegas, the forecast showing Thursday through Wednesday, when it should be Thursday already.
 As I noted, Lynch/Frost had taken care to, before this quirk in the timeline, have doppelcoop in communication with Duncan on what would have been Thursday for him.
 Plus, it seemed, by Hastings' signature, to be Thursday 9/29, and Bobby, Frank and Hawk were speaking of, in a couple of days, going to Jack Rabbit's Palace in 10/1.
 The timeline seemed good.
 But then there was the forecast showing the low for Thursday night of 92, but it was already 82 degrees.
+And when Bill signed the paper, the 9/29 date could have read 9/20, and he had said 9/26.
+Three different dates.
 The kiss between Dougie and Janey, she sending him off for work, should be Friday morning.
 But after this wrench in the timeline, Jerry, still lost in the woods, is standing there with no service and screaming that, "You can't fool me!
 I've been here before!"
-Now it's to be wondered if he yells this because he feels that he is repeating experience, which is why he says he has been here before.
+Now it's to be wondered if he yells this because he feels that he is repeating experience and knows it.
+He has seen the looping of events.
+He has remembered.

 (1) The Twin Peaks Sheriff's Department, a nice, bright sunny day.
 (1) Inside, we see Lucy and she's dressed in the same clothing she was wearing on what seemed to be Thursday, in part nine, when she ordered the red chair rather than the beige chair.
-However, we had seen her wearing other clothing when Hawk, Bobby and Frank had passed through with Briggs' secret silver casing, that had been discovered in the chair, and she had said, as she was on her lunch hour, she wasn't there.
+However, we had seen her wearing other clothing when Hawk, Bobby and Frank had passed through with Briggs' secret silver casing, that had been discovered in the chair at Briggs' home, and Lucy had said, as she was on her lunch hour, she wasn't there.

 Chad enters the waiting/reception area from the rear of the station and stops before her counter.